Hollywood Cinema (New Zealand theatre): Jan Grefstad

-Grefstad complained to the Commerce Commission in 1993 that the theatre may have to close because his supply of films had almost dried up and he attributed this to the distributors, Roadshow and Hoyts "squeezing him out in favour of the new Cinema 8 Complex owned by Village Force."
+Grefstad complained to the Commerce Commission in 1993 that the theatre may have to close because his supply of films had almost dried up and he attributed this to the distributors, Roadshow and Hoyts "squeezing him out in favour of the new Cinema 8 Complex owned by Village Force".

-In March 2001, the local newspaper, the Western Leader previewed the upcoming season of movies and entertainment in the Hollywood and noted that on the bill were classics such as Charlie Chaplin in The Tramp, Sherlock Junior starring Buster Keaton and the "legendary Douglas Fairbanks in one of his best swashbuckling roles as The Black Pirate (1926)."
+In March 2001, the local newspaper, the Western Leader, previewed the upcoming season of movies and entertainment in the Hollywood and noted that on the bill were classics such as Charlie Chaplin in The Tramp, Sherlock Junior starring Buster Keaton and the "legendary Douglas Fairbanks in one of his best swashbuckling roles as The Black Pirate (1926)."

 Grefstad died on 8 September 2001.
-After attending his funeral, one commentator noted: He was survived by his niece, and nephew Mark Matheson who became executor of the family's estate in 2005 and continued to run the Cinema.
+After attending his funeral, one commentator noted: Just attended the farewell of a cinema friend and he would have been proud, standing room only .... it was a moving tribute to a man who has done so much for the cinema, not only in the Auckland area but throughout NZ, with Mike Clarke on the Wurlitzer a truly great send off and a good chance to meet up with cinema Industry friends not seen in a long time.
+He was survived by his niece, and nephew Mark Matheson who became executor of the family's estate in 2005 and continued to run the Cinema.